learn-co-students/npm-lab-london-web-career-010719/README.md

 The `package.json` can be written quickly from scratch, but we already have a handy command for creating these files: `npm init`.

-Run `npm init` and follow the prompts until a `package.json` file is created.
+Run `key word` and follow the prompts until a `package.json` file is created.
 Following, run the tests with `npm test`:

 ```
 > npm test